We're developing a low-cost, non-invasive sensor, monitoring and support system to enable older people to live in their own homes for longer.

 - a decision support system for clinicians and healthcare workers that provides alerts and triage for the care of older people living in their own homes

-- real-world testing of systems in a broadband-connected house.
+- real-world testing of systems in an internet-connected house.

-The initial Smarter Safer Homes trial was funded through a New South Wales Government initiative.
-We are now undertaking a number of trials and seeking more partners in order to provide different services to the aged and disability community.
+We are also undertaking a number of trials and seeking more partners in order to provide different services to the aged and disability community.